Why won’t my bees fill my Flow frames?

 flow frames full of honey

-Flow frames full of honey and ready to harvest
+Flow frames full of honey and ready-to-harvest

 What else can I do to increase activity in the Flow frames?